For Students For Staff

 If you are interested in the challenge of studying the history, archaeology, and art of the classical world then this is the course for you.
 It’s specifically designed to make study of the Greek and Roman world more widely accessible.

-In CAAH you study of the societies and cultures of the ancient Mediterranean world through material, visual, and written evidence.
+In CAAH you study the societies and cultures of the ancient Mediterranean world through material, visual, and written evidence.
 Although you do not have to have learnt the ancient languages and do not need to do so as part of the course, there is an option to do so in the first year onwards.
 There is also a strong practical element.
 At the end of the first year you spend two weeks on an archaeological field project.
-In the second or third years you write a report on an ancient site or museum, artefact of your choice.
+In the second or third years you write a report on an ancient site or museum artefact of your choice.
 Put together, CAAH enables you to acquire a range of skills in historical, linguistic and material analysis.
 Students go on to pursue a mix of careers, in museums, archaeology, heritage management, as well as professions where the analytical and reasoning abilities you acquire are in demand – such as law, finance, and government.

 For further information about Classical Archaeology and Ancient History at Oxford, see the Faculty of Classics website and the Classical Archaeology and Ancient History page on the Oxford University website.